haxpor/blog/_posts/monthly-report/2017-09-01-month-report-august-2017.md

 # heatap
 ---

-As I decided to cease development of multiplayer mode of asteroid to pay full focus on mini-program app which is *heatap*, I've found interesting things and I'd like to share.
+As I decided to cease development of multiplayer mode of asteroids to pay full focus on mini-program app which is *heatap*, I've found interesting things and I'd like to share.

 During 48 hours prototyping, I keep thinking about map and location.
-Having seen [Hoodmaps](https://hoodmaps.com) by Pieter Levels as well, I can say it play the huge influencial part of it.
+Having seen [Hoodmaps](https://hoodmaps.com) by Pieter Levels as well, I can say it plays the huge influencial part of it.
 I want to make it available and operatable under WeChat's mini-program which has limited features/integration (under JSCore, cannot use `window`, `document`, etc object for example) by focusing on Chinese territory without dependent on external Western services; usually blocked by Chinese Great Firewall (GFW).
-The project is **not** done yet, and I continue complete the existing features, and might add something else along the way.
+The project is **not** done yet, and I continue to complete the existing features, also might add something else along the way.

 > Concept is Paint & Pin or PP (I might use *PP* as the project name when launch).
 That said you Paint to mark certain area, and Pin to mark specific location with interesting comment.